madthanu/alc-workloads/git/notes.md

    I believe this bug will not be exposed under any of our currently studied file systems.

-   a.
-Git also never does an fsync() on a newly created file.
+   * Git also never does an fsync() on a newly created file.
 However, since all newly created files (that we observe in the tested workload) are temporary files that will subsequently be link()-ed or rename()-ed to a permanent file, only the link() or the rename() might need to be fsync()-ed.

 6. Beyond a final rename call, Git does not perform any sync operation.
 This will give delayed durability, typically after 5 seconds or 30 seconds.
 However, some file systems might decide to prevent durability for a longer time.